mrled/progfiguration/docs/src/getting-started/create-nodes-groups.rst

 One thing that ``progfiguration newsite`` does not do is create Age keys for each node, which allows us to store encrypted secrets for the node.
-Per :doc:`/getting-started/new-site`,
-each node needs an Age key.
 For each node:

 1. Create a key with ``age-keygen``.